w3c/market-data-odrl-profile/minutes/minutes-21-11-10.md

 **Laura**
 Just to clarify: you'd want to validate a third-party ODRL license to make sure that it's following the rules.

-**Ben**
 ## TOPIC: Beyond Market Data

 **Michelle**
-**Laura**, ### Marthe, and myself will have a an interim session to discuss this and feed back to the group.
+Laura, Marthe, and myself will have a an interim session to discuss this and feed back to the group.
 But would it be worth taking a few minutes now as it raises quite an interesting question: a lot of relevant licenses are  proprietary.

 Can we extract from them sentences that describe the same thing?
 So as an example, for derived data, I can just take public agreements that we can all access, like exchange agreements, and see things like: new original works, second generation products, originally computed figures.
 There are all sorts of different descriptions of similar things.